jay123anta/amitabhc/README.md

 ## 🙏 Acknowledgments

 - Inspired by the legendary **Amitabh Bachchan** and his iconic dialogues
+- Special thanks to **Kaun Banega Crorepati** for the interactive elements
 - Thanks to all Bollywood fans who love programming
 - Special thanks to contributors and the open source community
 - Built with ❤️ for the intersection of culture and code